egel-lang/egel-lang.github.io/FAQ.md

 ## Why do you reference count?

-+ Egel implements a term rewriting language which implies it should only work on acyclic graphs.
-I wanted to see whether I could get away with only using native C++ smart pointers.
++ Egel implements a term rewriting language which implies it should work on acyclic graphs.
+I wanted to see whether I could get away with using native C++ smart pointers only.
 There are drawbacks to that approach, I agree.
 + Reference counting is predictable.
 I don't like that in most garbage collecting schemes, for example, file handles are closed only after